-(i) Peer on Peer abuse, and child-on-child sexual violence and/or harassment
+(i) Child-on-child abuse, sexual violence and/or harassment

-- (1) Peer on peer abuse can occur between two children of any age. - (2) It can happen in school as well as in other places. - (3) Such abuse may include: - bullying, including cyber-bullying or forcing a child to perform humiliating acts (hazing) - non-consensual sexual activity such as showing one's genitals, stripping, touching oneself sexually, or engaging in sexual activity with a third party - sexual harassment or violence including kissing, masturbation, oral sex, rape, rubbing or touching - sharing of nude images (see the next section below), and - upskirting (see two sections below).
+- (1) Child-on-child abuse can occur between two children of any age. - (2) It can happen in school as well as in other places. - (3) Such abuse may include: - bullying, including cyber-bullying or forcing a child to perform humiliating acts (hazing) - non-consensual sexual activity such as showing one's genitals, stripping, touching oneself sexually, or engaging in sexual activity with a third party - sexual harassment or violence including kissing, masturbation, oral sex, rape, rubbing or touching - sharing of nude images (see the next section below), and - upskirting (see two sections below).